 Can glutathione pills whiten your skin?
+Does it work?

-The answer is….it varies.
-It does work for some people but not all.
+The answer is….it does work for some people but not all.
 I’m honestly not a fan of glutathione pills because when I took it before, it didn’t work for me.
 I gave it a fair amount of time (about 4 months) and it didn’t change my skin tone at all.
 I got better results using topical whitening products (soap, lotion, cream) and when I took this kind whitening supplement (read about it here) everyday.
 I can honestly say that it whitened my skin about two shades.

 A little information about glutathione: